Foundation pic

 Clinical supervisor end of placement report: Once per placement

-Educational supervisor end of placement report: Once per placement
+Educational supervisor end of placement report: Once per placement (except final placement, when ES end of year report required)

 Educational Supervisor’s End of Year Report: Once per year

 The e-portfolio is a record of a foundation doctor’s progress and development through the foundation years.
 Successful completion of the Curriculum requires the achievement of competence in a variety of domains based on Good Medical Practice.
 Evidence of achievement of outcomes and increasingly sophisticated performance will be recorded in the e-portfolio.
 The Syllabus lists competences into subsections.
-Each subsection is headed by outcome descriptors indicating the levels of performance that foundation doctors must achieve in foundation year 1 (F1) and how they should be developing their ability to work with increasing independence in foundation year2 (F2).
+Each subsection is headed by behaviour descriptors indicating the levels of performance that foundation doctors must achieve in foundation year 1 (F1) and how they should be developing their ability to work with increasing independence in foundation year 2 (F2).

 At the first session with the educational supervisor, the foundation doctor may wish to discuss aspects of the Curriculum, which might include:

-• how to build on strengths from undergraduate training
+- how to build on strengths from undergraduate training

-• particular areas of interest to explore
+- particular areas of interest to explore

-• any potential targets for development which may need to be addressed
+- any potential targets for development which may need to be addressed

-• how to record achievements in the e-portfolio.
+- how to record achievements in the e-portfolio.

 The foundation doctor and educational supervisor should also agree a timeline for this undertaking and recording of achievements, and they should agree the time and dates for subsequent meetings.